VAT in Cyprus

 In Cyprus , as in other European Union countries, e-sellers must register for VAT:

-• when the overall threshold of EUR 10,000 for Intra-Community distance selling is exceeded and they have not opted to pay the VAT in Cyprus via the One Stop Shop,
+• when the overall threshold for intra-Community distance selling of 10,000 euros is exceeded, and they have not opted to pay VAT in Cyprus via the One Stop Shop.

 • or when they hold a stock of goods in Cyprus and must report the stock supply transactions.